Orbital hybridisation: Overview

-Types of hybridisation
+Types

 sp3

 Hybridisation describes the bonding of atoms from an atom's point of view.
-For a tetrahedrally coordinated carbon (e.g., methane CH4), the carbon should have 4 orbitals with the correct symmetry to bond to the 4 hydrogen atoms.
+For a tetrahedrally coordinated carbon (e.g., methane CH4), the carbon should have 4 orbitals directed towards the 4 hydrogen atoms.

 Carbon's ground state configuration is 1s2 2s2 2p2 or more easily read:

-The carbon atom can use its two singly occupied p-type orbitals to form two covalent bonds with two hydrogen atoms, yielding the singlet methylene CH2, the simplest carbene.
-The carbon atom can also bond to four hydrogen atoms by an excitation (or promotion) of an electron from the doubly occupied 2s orbital to the empty 2p orbital, producing four singly occupied orbitals.
+This diagram suggests that the carbon atom could use its two singly occupied p-type orbitals to form two covalent bonds with two hydrogen atoms in a methylene (CH2) molecule, with a hypothetical bond angle of 90° corresponding to the angle between two p orbitals on the same atom.
+However the true H–C–H angle in singlet methylene is about 102° which implies the presence of some orbital hybridisation.

+The carbon atom can also bond to four hydrogen atoms in methane by an excitation (or promotion) of an electron from the doubly occupied 2s orbital to the empty 2p orbital, producing four singly occupied orbitals.

 The energy released by the formation of two additional bonds more than compensates for the excitation energy required, energetically favoring the formation of four C-H bonds.

-Quantum mechanically, the lowest energy is obtained if the four bonds are equivalent, which requires that they are formed from equivalent orbitals on the carbon.
+According to quantum mechanics, the lowest energy is obtained if the four bonds are equivalent, which requires that they are formed from equivalent orbitals on the carbon.
 A set of four equivalent orbitals can be obtained that are linear combinations of the valence-shell (core orbitals are almost never involved in bonding) s and p wave functions, which are the four sp3 hybrids.

-In CH4, four sp3 hybrid orbitals are overlapped by hydrogen 1s orbitals, yielding four σ (sigma) bonds (that is, four single covalent bonds) of equal length and strength.
+In CH4, four sp3 hybrid orbitals are overlapped by the four hydrogens' 1s orbitals, yielding four σ (sigma) bonds (that is, four single covalent bonds) of equal length and strength.